gitan12/Predicting_Insurance_Premium/README.md

 print(df.describe().T)
 ```

+To explore our dataset and gain insights into its structure, we utilize various functionalities provided by the Pandas library.
+This includes:

+- Printing the first few rows of the dataset to get an initial understanding of the data using `print(df.head())`.
+- Checking the dimensions of the dataset (number of rows and columns) using `print(df.shape)`.
+- Identifying and counting any missing values in the dataset using `print(df.isnull().sum())`.
+- Generating descriptive statistics for numerical columns in the dataset to understand its distribution, central tendency, and dispersion using `print(df.describe().T)`.

+By executing these commands, we can comprehensively explore our dataset, uncovering its characteristics and potential areas that may require preprocessing before model training.
+This foundational step sets the stage for further analysis and model development.

 ### D. Exploratory Data Analysis
 We analyze the distribution of age and premium and the relationship between them.